DUScripts/Gemini-HUD/README.md

 <br/>
 Install remote controller:<br/>
 Link the databank and one spacefuetank to remote controller, then load the configuration to remote controller.<br/>
 You must have one shared databank linked with the gunner seat and remote controller.
-Total 2 databanks.<br/>
+Total 2 databanks.
+Gunner module - 2 linked databanks, remote controller - 1 linked databank.<br/>
 <br/>
 Install periscope:<br/>
 Link programming board 1 to manual switch, then copy and paste the programming-board-1.json to programming board 1<br/>